-- e.
-Click OK.
-The node information appears in the Required Nodes/Lines list, and the map graphic indicates which nodes are primary and secondary. - f.
-In the Circuit Constraints for Automatic Routing area, click a node or span on the circuit map. - g.
-Click Include to include the node or span in the circuit, or click Exclude to exclude the node or span from the circuit.
-The order in which you choose included nodes and spans is the order in which the circuit will be routed.
-Click spans twice to change the circuit direction.
-If you are creating a path protection to BLSR traditional handoff, exclude the unprotected links from the primary node towards the secondary node.
-If you are creating a path protection to BLSR integrated handoff, exclude unnecessary DRIs on the path protection segments. - h.
-Review the circuit constraints.
-To change the circuit routing order, choose a node in the Required Nodes/Links list and click the Up or Down buttons to change the circuit routing order.
-Click Remove to remove a node or span. - Step 20 If you selected Review Route Before Creation in Step 12, complete the following substeps; otherwise, continue with Step 21. - a.
+- Slot-Choose the slot where a DS3XM-12 card is installed. - DS3 Mapped STS-If applicable, choose Circuit Dest to indicate that the STS is the circuit destination, or Circuit Source to indicate that the STS is the circuit source. - c.
+Click Next. - Step 18 If you checked Using Required Nodes/Spans in Step 12 or Dual Ring Interconnect for a path protection configuration in Step 15, complete the following substeps.
+If you checked Dual Ring Interconnect for a BLSR, skip this step and continue with Step 19.
+If you did not select any of these options, continue with Step 20. - a.
+In the Circuit Constraints for Automatic Routing area, click a node or span on the circuit map. - b.
+Click Include to include the node or span in the circuit.
+Click Exclude to exclude the node or span from the circuit.
+The order in which you choose included nodes and spans is the order in which the circuit is routed.
+Click spans twice to change the circuit direction. - c.
+Repeat Step b for each node or span you wish to include or exclude. - d.
+Review the circuit route.
+To change the circuit routing order, choose a node in the Required Nodes/Lines or Excluded Nodes Links lists and click the Up or Down buttons to change the circuit routing order.
+Click Remove to remove a node or span. - Step 19 Complete the "DLP-A563 Configure an Automatically Routed BLSR DRI" task on page 22-73. - Step 20 If you selected Review Route Before Creation in Step 12, complete the following substeps; otherwise, continue with Step 21. - a.
 Click Next. - b.
 Review the circuit route.
 To add or delete a circuit span, choose a node on the circuit route.
 Blue arrows show the circuit route.
 Green arrows indicate spans that you can add.
 Click a span arrowhead, then click Include to include the span or Remove to remove the span. - c.
 If the provisioned circuit does not reflect the routing and configuration you want, click Back to verify and change circuit information.
-If the circuit needs to be routed to a different path, see the "NTP-A295 Create a Manually Routed Optical Circuit" procedure on page 6-44 to assign the circuit route yourself. - Step 21 Click Finish.
+If the circuit needs to be routed to a different path, see the "NTP-A344 Create a Manually Routed Optical Circuit" procedure on page 6-45 to assign the circuit route yourself. - Step 21 Click Finish.
 One of the following results occurs if you entered more than 1 in the Number of Circuits field on the Circuit Creation dialog box: - If you chose Auto-ranged, CTC automatically creates the number of circuits entered in the Number of Circuits field.
 If auto-ranging cannot complete all the circuits, for example, because sequential ports are unavailable on the source or destination, a dialog box appears.
 Set the new source or destination for the remaining circuits, then click Finish to continue auto-ranging.
 After completing the circuits, the Circuits window appears. - If you did not choose Auto-ranged, the Circuit Creation dialog box appears so you can create the remaining circuits.
 Repeat Steps 6 through 20 for each additional circuit.
-After completing the circuits, the Circuits window appears. - Step 22 In the Circuits window, verify that the circuits you created appear in the circuits list.

-Step 23 Complete the following as necessary.
-Skip this step if you built a test circuit.
+After completing the circuits, the Circuits window appears. - Step 22 In the Circuits window, verify that the circuits you created appear in the circuits list. - Step 23 Complete the following as necessary.
+Skip this step if you built a test circuit. - a.

-- a.
 Complete the "NTP-A62 Test Optical Circuits" procedure on page 6-52. - b.
 Complete the "NTP-A149 Test G-Series Circuits" procedure on page 6-80.

-NTP-A295 Create a Manually Routed Optical Circuit
+NTP-A344 Create a Manually Routed Optical Circuit